 Cats prefer a litter with a soft, sandy feel under their paws, rather than one with coarse, sharp granules.
 Some litters will note the texture, but if it doesn't, test it by pressing your hand down firmly on a clean bed of it.
 You'll easily feel the difference—some litter granules can feel pretty sharp!
 Bonus: many softer cat litters also tend to be lighter in weight and low-tracking.

-Lastly, choose a litter that is as dust free as possible.
+Lastly, choose a litter that is as low-dust as possible.
 When your cat kicks and digs around in the litter, they are right there breathing in any dust that gets released.
 Reduce exposure to airborne dust, which has been associated with respiratory issues and can be a source of allergies.
 Again, you can test a litter to see how dust-free a litter actually is by pouring it out from a few inches up; if you see a plume of dust at all, know you can do better.

 The Best Cat Litter for the Environment